 Mids are smooth and balanced sounding with excellent resolution and instrumental separation.
 There doesn’t seem to be any deliberate vocal presence boosting either so the positioning is a bit more neutral and less forward than the VE5 or VE6 but then again nothing is as unique sounding as the VE5 is for vocals.

 The four-driver treble design is beguiling because it is softer in its attack and more laid back than say the VE6 but it is actually more extended and detailed than the previous flagship treble response.
 The emphasis here is very much on a smooth delivery with detail.

 Depth & Separation

 The presentation is more about depth and separation than pushing out an ethereal studied experience.
-It is not a very airy sounding CIEM, the approach is somewhat softer than before but its detailed and the extension is top-notch.
+It is not a very airy-sounding CIEM, the approach is somewhat softer than before but it is detailed and the extension is top-notch.

 The VE8 bass response has a slight sub-bass bias with very little in the way of roll-off and is more elevated than either the VE6 and VE6.
 The drop to the lower mids is still a relatively linear curve so it retains a very coherent sound.

 What struck me about the low end is the depth and extension more than the weight.
 You get a tremendous sense of power sub 100Hz but it is controlled, tight, and snappy rather than bloated and voluminous.